He graduated from the Faculty of Physics at the Sofia University(1969)

 He created and headed a crystal growth laboratory (from 1983) and Materials Physics Section (from 2009)

-Prof. Marin Gospodinov was a member of the ISSP Scientific cansel (from 1983)
+Prof. Marin Gospodinov was a member of the ISSP Scientific council (from 1983)

 At the Bulgarian Academy of Sciences, he is a member of the Council on Scientific Instrumentation, the Advisory Council on Nanotechnology and the Specialized Council on Condensed Matter Physics